agiraudet/ft_turing/README.md

 - Has a **infinite** tape made of cells.
 - Has a head that can move one cell at a time, and read and write to it.
 - Has a "current state"
-- Has a "book" that list, for each you might be in, what to do, for each character you can read.
+- Has a "book" that list what to do for each states you might be in, depending what character you read.
 By what to "do", I mean: what to write back to that cell, which direction to move to after, and which state to transition to.

-Turns out, this a mathematical model that define what is "computable" by wether it can compute it or not according to mathematicians.
+Turns out, a TM is a mathematical model that define what is "computable" by wether it can compute it or not according to mathematicians.
 And it can simulate any computation ever.

 ## Project Components

-This project is composed of three major parts:
+This project is composed of four major parts:

 1. Writing an OCaml Turing Machine (TM) emulator
 2. Programming some small algorithms for it (or, TM descriptions)
 3. Programming a TM that can run another TM
 4. Computing time complexity of TMs

-The last part is particularly interesting (and potentially quite tricky).
+The third part is particularly interesting (and potentially quite tricky).

 ## OCaml TM Emulator